JavaScript IndexedDB

 }Code language: JavaScript (javascript)

-And you can call the deleteContact() function in the onsuccess event handler to delete the contact with id 1 as follows:
+You can call the deleteContact() function in the onsuccess event handler to delete the contact with id 1 as follows:

 request.onsuccess = (event) => {